Hi! I'm Sophia! 📸

 Clean the glass with your sleeve first!
 Also, turn off your flash or you'll just get a reflection.

-Bahamas Ferries (Bo Hengy II)
+Bahamas Ferries (Bo Hengy III)

 Nassau to Eleuthera, Harbour Island & Exuma